2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Higher breast density can also make it more challenging for radiologists to see abnormal growths since they both appear white on a mammogram.
 Dense breast tissue can effectively “cloud” the mammogram and increase the likelihood that a potentially cancerous growth or tumor is missed.

-BCRF investigator Dr. Graham Colditz is one breast cancer researcher who is interested in developing better methods to predict breast cancer in women with dense breasts.
-He and his team have shown that while breast density generally decreases with age, the rate of density decrease was significantly slower in a breast that was later diagnosed with cancer compared to breasts that remained cancer-free.
-They are currently collecting and analyzing mammogram data from 10,000 women over time in order to develop a model to predict cancer development.
+BCRF investigator Dr. Graham Colditz is one breast cancer researcher who is interested in developing better methods to predict breast cancer in women with dense breast tissue.
+He and his team have shown that while breast density generally decreases with age, the rate of breast density decrease was significantly slower in a breast that was later diagnosed with cancer compared to breasts that remained cancer-free.
+They have collected and analyzed mammogram images from 10,000 women to develop a model to predict cancer development.
 In a related study, Dr. Colditz and his team have also shown that having a family history of breast cancer was associated with having dense breasts in premenopausal women.

 How is dense breast tissue categorized?